-- 4.1 All staff are required to comply with the health and safety regulations, policies and procedures of the schools within the trust and to actively contribute to the mitigation of risk, including that relating to the spread of infection. - 4.2 All staff have a duty to familiarise themselves with the safety regulations that apply to their job and the area in which they work. - 4.3 Everyone who comes into contact with children and their families has a role to play in safeguarding children.
-School staff are particularly important as they are in a position to identify concerns early on and provide help for children, to prevent situations from escalating, by working with other agencies to protect them from harm. - 4.4 Staff have a duty to safeguard pupils from: - physical abuse - sexual abuse - emotional abuse, including verbal assaults - neglect - unequal treatment or discrimination - The duty to safeguard pupils includes the duty to report concerns about a pupil to the school's Designated Safeguarding Lead (DSL) for child protection.
+- 4.1 All staff have a duty to familiarise themselves with the safety regulations that apply to their job and the area in which they work.

+- 4.2 Everyone who comes into contact with children and their families has a role to play in safeguarding children.
+School/trust staff are particularly important as they are in a position to identify concerns early on and provide help for children, to prevent situations from escalating, by working with other agencies to protect them from harm.

+- 4.3 Staff have a duty to safeguard pupils from:

+- physical abuse

+- sexual abuse

+- emotional abuse, including verbal assaults

+- neglect

+- unequal treatment or discrimination

+- 4.3 The duty to safeguard pupils includes the duty to report concerns about a pupil to the school's Designated Safeguarding Lead (DSL) for child protection.
 The headteacher must ensure that all staff are familiar with, and have received appropriate training annually on, the school's Safeguarding Policy, and understand the provisions of the Whistleblowing Procedure.
-In addition, all staff should read the Department for Education's (DfE) statutory document Keeping children safe in education: Information for all school and college staff (September 2020, or subsequent edition), which is available on the DfE's website and from the headteacher.
+In addition, all

+staff should read the Department for Education's (DfE) statutory document Keeping children safe in education: Information for all school and college staff (September 2021, or subsequent edition), which is available on the DfE's website and from the headteacher.

-- 4.5 Staff must not demean or undermine pupils, their parents or carers, colleagues or visitors to the school. - 4.6 Staff should ensure they comply with the school's IT and social media policies, particularly with regard to the use of personal equipment.
+- 4.4 Staff must not demean or undermine pupils, their parents or carers, colleagues or visitors to the school. - 4.5 Staff should ensure they comply with the school's IT and social media policies, particularly with regard to the use of personal equipment.
 For example, the use of personal mobile phones or devices to record or photograph children is prohibited and staff should only use school equipment for this purpose.
 Staff are expected to keep mobile phones switched off during staff meetings and for the periods of the working day when they are in contact with children.
 In exceptional circumstances (such as critical illness of a family member) the headteacher should be notified if a phone needs to be used.
 Where staff are in any doubt about the school's expectations regarding their behaviour, they should seek guidance immediately from a member of the senior leadership team. - 4.6 Staff must ensure the highest standards of safety and welfare are observed in respect of pupils under their supervision and other colleagues and visitors to the school. - 4.7 Staff have a duty to inform the headteacher (or suitable senior person in their absence) if they believe that a colleague or visitor is behaving in a way that compromises the safety or wellbeing of any child, group of children or a member of staff.
-Where staff have concerns about the headteacher, this should be referred to the chair of governors or chair of trustees. - 4.8 Staff can report their concerns about child protection directly to the appropriate external agency if they consider the circumstances warrant this; however, they are encouraged to raise this with the school's DSL and/or headteacher initially. - 4.9 If staff have concerns about safeguarding or child protection practice in the school, they should raise this with the headteacher or chair of governors wherever possible.
-Staff can also use the school's Whistleblowing Policy, where they consider this to be more appropriate.
+Where staff have concerns about the headteacher, this should be referred to the chair of governors or chair of trustees. - 4.8 Staff can report their concerns about child protection directly to the appropriate external agency if they consider the circumstances warrant this; however, they are encouraged to raise this with the school's DSL and/or headteacher initially. - 4.9 If staff have concerns about safeguarding or child protection practice in the school/trust, they should raise this with the headteacher or chair of governors wherever possible.
+Staff can also use the school/trust's Whistleblowing Policy, where they consider this to be more appropriate.
 Further advice and support can be obtained from other agencies including trade unions, professional bodies or the independent whistleblowing charity Public Concern at Work (www.pcaw.org.uk).